scikit-video/scikit-video/doc/measure.rst

 No-Reference Quality Assessment
 ---------------------------------

-Use :func:`skvideo.measure.videobliinds_features` to extract features using the Video Bliinds algorithm.
+Use :func:`skvideo.measure.videobliinds_features` to extract features using the Video Bliinds algorithm, useful for training your own quality-aware model.

-Use :func:`skvideo.measure.viideo_features` to extract features using the Viideo Oracle algorithm.
-If you would like just the score itself, use :func:`skvideo.measure.viideo_score`.
+Use :func:`skvideo.measure.viideo_features` to extract features using the Viideo Oracle algorithm, useful for training your own quality-aware model.

+Use :func:`skvideo.measure.viideo_score` to return the score of the Viideo Oracle algorithm.

 Scene detection
 ---------------------------------

 Use :func:`skvideo.measure.scenedet` to find frames that start scene boundaries.
-At this moment, two very distinct scene detection techniques are implemented.
-The first, "luminance", thresholds based on histogram luminance values to find scene tranisitions.
-The second, "edge", uses canny edge detection to measure how edges evolve between motion-compensated frames.
+Check the documentation on selecting the specific detection algorithm.

 .. toctree::
     :hidden: